matomo-org/developer-documentation/docs/tracking-javascript-guide.md

 ```

 Please note once a Custom Dimension is set, the value will be used for all following tracking requests and may lead to
 inaccurate results if this is not wanted.
 For example if you track a page view, the Custom Dimension value will be as well tracked for each following event, outlink, download, etc. within the same page load.
+Calling this method will not actually trigger a tracking request, instead the values will be sent along with the following tracking requests.
 To delete a Custom Dimension value after a tracking request call
 `_paq.push(['deleteCustomDimension', customDimensionId]);`

 ### Tracking a Custom Dimension for one specific action only